 Among the countries that implemented dollarization policies was Zimbabwe.
 The country has been doing it to stabilize the economy and get out of hyperinflation.

-As is known, the annual inflation in Zimbabwe had reached 231 million percent in July 2008.
+As is known, the annual inflation in Zimbabwe reached 231 million percent in July 2008.
 As a result, the value of the country’s currency dropped and became worthless.

 Many Zimbabweans have begun adopting foreign currency to conduct business transactions or turn to simple bartering to escape the decline in money’s purchasing power.